FTarfasse/quick-perf-wiki/JUnit-4.md

 *QuickPerfJUnitRunner* adds QuickPerf features to default JUnit runner. <br>

-To use it, you have to add dependency below.
+To use it, you have to this dependency

 ```xml
 <dependency>